 Christoffer Frederiksen was born in Kokkedal, Denmark.
 He began to learn English at an early age through video games and created friendships through online interactions.
-He remembers having a lack of motivation to do homework but recalls interacting with other gamers online from around the world.
-Ultimately, Chris realized that bad grades would not get him anywhere.
-This motivated him to study hard and get good enough grades to attend a university taught in English, whether in Cophenhagen or abroad.
+Chris remembers having a lack of motivation to do homework but recalls interacting with other gamers online from around the world.
+Ultimately, he realized that bad grades would not get him anywhere.
+This motivated Chris to study hard and get good enough grades to attend a university taught in English, whether in Cophenhagen or abroad.

-The girlfriend of one of his online friends informed him of several competitive universities in the UK.
-When he heard about the competitive market for higher education in the UK, he decided to buckle down during his second year in high school to earn good grades.
-He then went on to Nottingham University for his bachelor’s, which was preceded by his master’s at the London School of Economics.
-Studying abroad helped shape Chris into the open-minded individual he is today.
+The girlfriend of one of his online friends informed Chris of several competitive universities in the UK.
+When he heard about the competitive market for higher education in the UK, Chris decided to buckle down in high school to earn good grades.
+He then went on to the University of Nottingham for his bachelor’s, which was followed by Chris’ master’s at the London School of Economics.
+Studying abroad helped shape him into the open-minded individual he is today.

 What was it like growing up in Denmark?
 For example, what is your education system like?
 Did you go to a primary school and a secondary school?

 “Growing up in Denmark meant a little less pressure to perform from an early age vis-a-vis my friends from other countries.
 The system is uniquely supportive of individual choice and the public schools do not divide people into groups based on academic levels.
 I went to school and then high school before I left to study abroad.
 I got horrible grades and didn’t take school seriously, until the last two years of high school.
 In Denmark, even if you get bad grades, you’re still likely to make a decent living.
 In many ways, the social policies are what enable freedom.”

 Did you take a gap year?
 Or did you go straight to the university?

 “I took a gap year after high school.
 I worked in a laboratory as a logistics assistant.
 After that, I went abroad to teach English at a school in Indonesia.”